 Later, the Central-Western populations progressively increased and expanded throughout Central Asia to colonise finally the Western European region, around 19 000 years ago (Aguilar et al. 2008).
-This scenarios is corroborated by other paleontological studies, which confirm the supposition that A. agrarius is an Asiatic immigrant and a relatively new member of the European fauna (Kowalski, 2001; Martín Suárez and Mein, 1998).
-This Western colonisation would have been favoured during the last Quaternary ice ages, as some habitat preferences of the stripped field mouse (e.g. meadows, grasslands..), were more spread during the cold phases in large parts of Central and Western Asia (ref. to add).
+This scenario is corroborated by other paleontological studies, which confirm the assumption that A. agrarius is an Asiatic immigrant and a relatively new member of the European fauna (Kowalski, 2001; Martín Suárez and Mein, 1998).
+This Western colonisation would have been favoured during the last Quaternary ice ages, as some habitats corresponding to the habitat preferences of the stripped field mouse (e.g. meadows, grasslands) were largely spread during glacial phases in large parts of Central and Western Asia (ref. to add.
+To ask to our Russian colleagues).
 According to the low levels of nucleotide diversities as well as to the signal of recent expansion observed with the Fu’s Fs index and the star like topology observed in the Median Joining network, this expansion would have occurred relatively quickly.
 Moreover, the low karyotype and allozyme differentiation in striped field mouse also suggest a recent and rapid spreading of the species from the East to the West Palearctic (Bogdanov, 2002; Kartavtseva and Pavlenko, 2000).
+Such kind of colonisation process of western regions from the far East of the Palearctic is quite rare for mammals.
+To our knowledge, this patterns was only observed on the Harvest mouse (Micromys minutus) (Yasuda et al. 2005).
+This study evidenced a close genetic relationship between Western and Eastern Palearctic populations and a recolonization process of Europe from refugia situated in the Central to East Asian region.
+A similar signal seems to exist on the Roe deer (Capreolus pygargus) (Lorenzini et al. 2013).
+Indeed, populations from Lituania and Poland appears genetically closely related to animals from Central and Far Asia, suggesting a recent colonisation of Europe from these last regions.

 Genetic structure and refuge areas

 Apodemus agrarius showed a very complex genetic structure within the Eastern group.
-China, the Russian Far East and Korea seem to represent important centres of diversification for this species as the levels of genetic diversity are significantly higher within these regions as compared to the other ones.
-This diversification could be the result of the isolation of several populations during the Quaternary ice ages leading to allopatric differentiation processes.
+China, the Russian Far East and Korea seem to represent important centres of diversification for this species as the levels of genetic diversity (particularly the nucleotide diversity for the cyt b) are significantly higher within these regions as compared to the other ones.
+This diversification could be the result of the past isolation of several populations during the Quaternary ice ages.
+They led to allopatric differentiation processes, which led themselves to the appearance of a large set of haplotypes, that gradually differentiated over time..
 Indeed, during these periods, the cooler climate events allowed the extension of the Gobi desert to the Pacific areas.
 According to Zhou et al. (2004), the extension of the arid zones during the ice ages was probably linked to an important discordant state of the mode of monsoons.
 They probably led to the isolation of the Russian Far East (Primorye and Khabarovsk regions), different Chinese regions (Zhang et al. 1997) as well as of the Korean peninsula populations (Harrison et al., 2001; Zhou et al., 2004; Zhang et al. 2008; Koh et al. 2014; Kim & Park, 2015).
 This last region, characterised by south temperate mountain climate was not deeply affected by the global Quaternary climate changes (Liu and Li, 1996; Kim & Park, 2015) and therefore, could have allowed many organisms to survive, even during the coldest phases.
 They would have therefore played the role of glacial refugia where different genetic lineages appeared and survived.